Mortgage arrears

 Find out more about the Home Owners' Support Fund.

-If you're struggling, you should also take a look at all your debts together, and try to manage and prioritise them.
+If you're in mortgage arrears, it might be that you're struggling with other repayments and debts too.
+Where this is the case, you should take a look at all your debts together and try to manage and prioritise them.
 See our Debt help guide for a full checklist on how to do this.

-If you have problems with your lender, then using one of the non-profit debt counselling agencies also adds real weight.
-And if it ever goes to court, then it is very helpful in proving you've been 'actively' trying to sort it out, which could prevent a court from issuing a repossession.
+If you're having problems with your mortgage lender because of mortgage arrears, then using a non-profit debt counselling agencies can add real weight.
+And if the lender ever goes to court in a bid to repossess your home, then it is very helpful in proving you've been 'actively' trying to sort it out, which could prevent a court from issuing a repossession order.

 Citizens Advice